 Our Therapeutic Intervention Leads will develop, implement and review Goals for each of the housemates in our homes.
-These goals are individual to the housemate and align with the domains within the assessment treatment plan - including but not limited to Communication, Education/ Apprenticeship / Work, Family and Attachment, Health and Self-care, Identity and Emotionality, Sociability and Behaviors.
-The Wellbeing Team closely will home homes adults to engage and support the housemates to strive towards achieving these goals, which may be short, medium or long term.
+These goals are individual to the housemate and align with the domains within the assessment treatment plan - including but not limited to Communication, Education/ Apprenticeship / Work, Family and Attachment, Health and Self-care, Identity and Emotionality, Sociability and Behaviours.
+The Wellbeing Team closely works with the home's adults to engage and support the housemates to strive towards achieving these goals, which may be short, medium or longterm.